-Another championship, the Western States Rally Championship, includes events across the western United States.
-Its goal is to foster head-to-head competition in existing classes at existing coefficient 3 events, at a level between the national series and local championships such as the CRS.
+The Western States Rally Championship includes events across the western United States.
+Its goal is to foster head-to-head competition in existing classes at existing coefficient 3 events, at a level between the two national series and local championships such as the CRS.

-The California Rally Series has three championships.
+The California Rally Series, formed in 1975, has three regional level championships based on events in or near California.
 The "CRS Rally Championship" consists of pure stage rally events, for fully prepared cars.
 The "CRS Rallysprint Championship" consists of rallysprint events, also for fully prepared cars.
-The "CRS RallyCross Championship" includes RallyCross events only, for both prepared and street vehicles.
-Any event may count toward only one of the three championships.
+The "CRS Rallycross Championship" includes Rallycross events only, for both prepared and street vehicles.
+An event may count toward only one of the three championships.